privacyguides/privacyguides.org/docs/browsers.en.md

         - [:pg-f-droid: F-Droid](https://guardianproject.info/fdroid/)

 !!! danger
     You should **never** install any additional extensions on Tor Browser, including the ones we suggest for Firefox.
-Nor should you manually enable the HTTPS-only mode.
-Non-standard settings and browser extensions make you stand out from others on the Tor network, thus making your browser easier to [fingerprint](https://support.torproject.org/glossary/browser-fingerprinting).
+Nor should you manually enable HTTPS-only mode or edit `about:config` settings.
+Browser extensions and non-standard settings make you stand out from others on the Tor network, thus making your browser easier to [fingerprint](https://support.torproject.org/glossary/browser-fingerprinting).

 ## Desktop Recommendations